sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 #### Part 1
-During the boot, the `determine-reboot-cause` service ( previously `process-reboot-cause`) determines the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and `determine-reboot-cause` service will save the formatted last previous reboot cause information to "/host/reboot-cause/history/" with adding timestamp at the end of file name.
+During the boot, the `determine-reboot-cause` service ( previously `process-reboot-cause`) determines the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and `determine-reboot-cause` service will save the JSON-formatted last previous reboot cause information to "/host/reboot-cause/history/" with adding timestamp at the end of file name.
 `determine-reboot-cause` also will also create a symbolic link of the last reboot cause file to "/host/reboot-cause/previous-reboot-cause.json"